The Inclusion way…

 As with English, Maths in particular can be an area our students may have challenges engaging with, given previous experiences and periods away from mainstream education settings.
 Our team work hard to support students to grow in confidence and security in their knowledge and skills, working with them to support their learning and understanding.

-• Handling information and data
+• Statistics and data handling